 At the bottom layer are providers of hardware capacities organized into national and/or industrial compute and storage resources.

 Insolar focuses its research and development in the three bottom layers making the top one easy to use for enterprises wishing to integrate with the Insolar blockchain.

 To achieve scalability and transparency from the ground up, Insolar introduces several design aspects to its bottom layer.
-To understand the aspects, let’s dive in the complexities of decentralization.
+To understand these aspects, let’s dive into the complexities of decentralization.

 Centralization vs. decentralization¶

 All blockchains and DLTs fall into different areas on the spectrum between these two approaches:

 Approach 1: Data is processed and recorded by “full” nodes (and/or “miners”).
 In this approach, a common ledger stores the said data and the ledger is maintained by all nodes.
 Decentralization here comes at the cost of low network throughput and high computation expenses.